Pages

 3. Where did this information originate from?

-4. Was the source of information a being or an object?
-Was it God, extraterrestrials, or something else?
+4. Was the source of information God, extraterrestrials, or something else?

 The experiment involved three distinct boxes, each housing a different subject in isolation.